 It is important for your health and welfare to get all the medical treatment you need.
 Seek treatment for your injuries at the earliest possible date.
 Keep your appointments and finish treatment.
 We need to identify what injuries are permanent.

-If the defendant has insurance they should make you an offer.
-Fair is probably not the right word because a good used car with no car payment is worth more to you than what the market value of the vehicle.
+If the defendant has insurance, they should make you an offer.
+“Fair” is probably not the right word because a good used car with no car payment is worth more to you than the market value of the vehicle.

-If the defendant is uninsured and you have liability only, that is, no collision coverage you may be out more than your deductible.
-We can file a State Accident Report to get the defendant’s license suspended, but it is not very often worth suing them because an uninsured defendant is probably uncollectible.
+If the defendant is uninsured and you have liability only, that is, no collision coverage, you may be out more than your deductible.
+We can file a State Accident Report to get the defendant’s license suspended; however, it is not very often worth suing them because an uninsured defendant is probably uncollectible.

 We will help with your property damage any way we can.

-Now your car is wrecked, you have a deductible, need to find a rental car, buy a new car (sometimes with a new car note).
+Now your car is wrecked – you have a deductible, need to find a rental car, and buy a new car (sometimes with a new car note).

-On top of the loss of your vehicle if you are injured, now there are medical, ambulance, hospital doctor and other medical bills.
+On top of the loss of your vehicle, an injury could mean medical, ambulance, hospital doctor, and other medical bills.
 Health insurance deductibles.
 Lost wages.
 Time and energy away from work and personal and family activities.
 You need a law firm that will fight for the compensation you deserve.

 These uninsured motorist claims should not affect your rates or get you cancelled where the collision or car wreck is not your fault.

 You may even talk to an insurance agent who either never tells you about available uninsured motorist coverage or outright lies about your right to make a claim.
 Don’t be fooled.
-If the other driver is uninsured.
-Call a lawyer.
-The personal injury lawyers and Wolfgram Law have been fighting for their clients for more than 30 years.
+If the other driver is uninsured, call a lawyer.
+The personal injury lawyers at Wolfgram Law have been fighting for their clients for more than 30 years.
 We have the knowledge and experience to fight for your rights.